tinymce/tinymce-docs/ui-components/typesoftoolbarbuttons.md

 {% include codepen.html id="custom-toolbar-button" tab="js" %}

-This example adds two buttons to the toolbar.
-The first just inserts "It's my button!" into the editor when clicked.
+The first button inserts "It's my button!" into the editor when clicked.
-​
 The second button is an example of how `onSetup` works.
 This button inserts a `time` element containing the current date into the editor using a `toTimeHtml()` helper function - a simplified version of TinyMCE's [insertdatetime]({{site.baseurl}}/plugins/insertdatetime/) plugin.

-`onSetup` is used to listen to the editor's [`NodeChange` event]({{site.baseurl}}/advanced/events/#nodechange) to disable the button when the user's cursor is inside a `time` element (or "node").
+`onSetup` is used to listen to the editor's [`NodeChange` event]({{site.baseurl}}/advanced/events/#nodechange) to disable the button when the cursor is inside a `time` element (or "node").
 This method is used as it is illogical to insert a `time` element into *another* `time` element.
 The icon from the `insertdatetime` plugin is set `disabled` to `true` in the button configuration.
 This disables the button when it is created.

 `onSetup` is a complex property as it requires a function that takes the button's API and returns an empty function.
 This occurs because `onSetup` runs whenever its toolbar button is created and the returned function must be a callback for when the button is destroyed.
 This is essentially an `onTeardown` handler.